Hagerstown MiLB Ballpark – Market and Site Assessment

 Maryland Stadium Authority Releases Market Analysis and Site Assessment for a Proposed New Minor League Baseball Ballpark in Hagerstown, Maryland

 In September 2019, MSA’s Board of Directors approved a request from the Mayor of the City of Hagerstown for the MSA to develop a memorandum of understanding related to a proposed new multi-use sports and events facility in Hagerstown.
-The phase 2 study will analyze the viability of a site at the corner of W. Baltimore Street and Summit Ave for the proposed facility and will include a parking analysis, environmental study, preliminary site due diligence, and cost estimate.
+MSA will analyze the viability of a site at the corner of W. Baltimore Street and Summit Ave for the proposed facility and will include a parking analysis, environmental study, preliminary site due diligence, and cost estimate.
 The City of Hagerstown has committed up to $300,000 in funding for the cost of the effort.

 Gary McGuigan, Senior Vice President, Capital Projects Development Group

 Al Tyler, Vice President, Capital Projects Development Group

 Crossroads Consulting Services, LLC.